Conditional probability tensor decompositions for multivariate categorical response regression: Introduction

 \section{Introduction}

 We consider the problem of modeling the conditional distribution of multiple categorical response variables as a function of a $p$-dimensional vector of predictors, i.e., a multivariate categorical response regression analysis.
 To make matters concrete, for an integer $M \geq 2$, let $\mbY = (Y_1, \dots, Y_M)$ be the multivariate categorical response, where each component $Y_{m}$ has $c_m \geq 2$ many categories with numerically coded support $Y_{m} \in[c_m] = \{1,\dots,c_{m}\}$ for all $m\in[M] = \{1,\dots,M\}$.
 The regression models and methods developed in this article allow the predictor $\mbX \in \mathbb{R}^p$ to be either continuous or discrete (or mixed), and allow the predictors $\mbx \in\mbbR^p$ to be either random or fixed.
-The regression problem is essentially the study of the conditional distribution $\mbY\mid\mbX$ whose joint probability mass function consists of From \eqref{ProbTensor}, we can define the $M${th order tensor} $\mbP(\mbx)\in\mbbR^{c_{1}\times\cdots\times c_{M}}$ whose $(j_{1},\dots,j_{M})$th element is $P_{j_{1}\dots j_{M}}(\mbx)$.
-This conditional probability tensor $\mbP(\mbx)$ fully characterizes the conditional distribution of $\mbY\mid\mbX = \mbx$ and is thus the quantity of interest in our study.
+The regression problem is essentially the study of the conditional distribution $\mbY\mid\mbX$ whose joint probability mass function consists of